Mountain-Hydrology-Research-Group/snow-hydrology/modules/module4.md

 ### Problem 3: Project

 Please give a brief update of where you are with your project.
-At this point you should have acquired data that you can plot.
-Include one example plot of the data in this homework.
-Let us know if you have any questions or concerns at this point.
+Let me know if you have any questions or concerns at this point.